PrefectHQ/prefect/docs/concepts/deployments.md

 There are several ways to build a deployment specification and use it to create a deployment:

 - Construct a `DeploymentSpec` object and pass that to Orion when creating a deployment via API.
-- Write your deployment specification as Python or YAML and pass that to Orion via the CLI or API.
+- Write your deployment specification as Python or YAML and use the CLI to create the deployment.
+The CLI will generate the `DeploymentCreate` object to pass to the API.

 ### DeploymentSpec object